joshbegley/nyt-latest/previous.md

 `The Ottawa goalie hasn't played since Dec.
 27, 2025, and stepped away from the team for mental health reasons.`\
 https://nytimes.com/athletic/6968626/2026/01/31/linus-ullmark-senators-return-personal-leave/

-**Federal Judge Denies Request to Block ICE Surge in Minnesota**\
+**Federal Judge Denies Request to Temporarily Block ICE Surge in Minnesota**\
-`Local officials had argued that the decision to send some 3,000 immigration agents to Minnesota amounted to a violation of state sovereignty.`\
+`Local officials had sought a preliminary injunction to stop the federal deployment of some 3,000 immigration agents to Minnesota, arguing that the move amounted to a violation of state sovereignty.`\
 https://nytimes.com/2026/01/31/us/judge-minnesota-ice-ruling.html

 **An Ocean of Frozen Flowers Grows Where Alex Pretti Was Killed**\